SteveLasker/RegistryArtifactTypes/mediaTypes.md

 Each new artifact will define how they persist their layers.
 OCI Images have ordinal layers, supporting overlaying of files.
 Other artifact types may use layers to represent different objects.
 For instance, Helm might support a layer for the helm chart, with another layer for the values.

-The [Layer mediaType descriptor in the OCI Image spec](https://github.com/opencontainers/image-spec/blob/master/manifest.md#image-manifest-property-descriptions) identifies the `mediaType` MUST support one of the existing layer formats.
+The [layer mediaType descriptor in the OCI Image spec](https://github.com/opencontainers/image-spec/blob/master/manifest.md#image-manifest-property-descriptions) identifies the `mediaType` MUST support one of the existing layer formats.

 - **`layers`** *array of objects*